DevArrowsmith/cv/readme.md

 Thanks to the wealth of knowledge shared by the community I've been able to train myself in full-stack development.

 I started by learning JavaScript, then complemented this with HTML and CSS to produce static pages.
-I developed my back-end skills, learning to create MySQL databases and manage them using homemade Express APIs.
+I developed my back-end skills, learning to create MySQL databases and interact with them using an Express API.
 I've also tinkered with MongoDB and Mongoose.
-I've created several React front-ends with responsive stlying.
-I've also produced testing suites using Jest, Chai, Mocha, Supertest and React Testing Library.
+I've created several React front-end apps with responsive stlying.
+I've also produced testing suites using Jest, Mocha, Chai, Supertest and React Testing Library.

 Once I find employment in the industry I'll continue to cultivate my skills in my own time, as much for entertainment as for proffessional reasons.